 To that end, the Office of the National Coordinator for Health Information Technology (ONC) is driving an effort to develop and standardize APIs, which will help reduce the effort it takes to access, exchange, and use electronic health information.

-ONC’s 21st Century Cures Act Final Rule (Final Rule) requires open APIs, which encourages secure access to data.
+ONC’s Cures Act Final Rule (Final Rule) requires open APIs, which encourages secure access to data.
 The Final Rule requires that health information technology (IT) developers use standardized APIs, and it sets standards for transparency, allowable fees, and appropriate business practices to encourage competition.
 ONC’s API certification criteria for EHRs are designed to enable access to health information for clinical and patient-facing uses, as well as research.

 - How individuals can use API-enabled apps to securely access their EHR data;